Kubernetes

 targetPort: 80

-Run apply to create the service on kubernetes
+Run apply to create the service in Kubernetes

 kubectl apply -f .\service.yml

-Then all you have to do is consult and get the ip address.
+Then just query and get the ip address.

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE